Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 A *branch*, in Git terms, is a series of versions of a repository where changes are contained until finally accepted and merged back into the main series.
 A Git branch is unlike a literal tree branch but somewhat similar to a river branch catching different sediments and returning to the main flow or a thread that diverges from a fabric, receives several knots, and is woven together again.

 Please, name the new branch with your surname to facilitate the management later.
+You could use something like `yoursurname-modules` so that you can reuse it every time you submit a module.

 **_Workflow A_**: using GitHub Web interface:
 > Follow the instruction in [GitHub Docs > Pull requests > Collaborate with pull requests > Propose changes > Creating and deleting branches within your repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).